Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Conclusion and discussion

-Several important and unexpected results have emerged from our analysis: (1) For any degree of nonlinearity and low photon numbers [Eqs. \eqref{PavgThermal},\eqref{DphiThermal}, Fig. \ref{SetupParityDetect}(c)], the HL is attained by any input distribution wherein the photon number variance grows as the mean photon number increases, be it pure or mixed.
-(2) Phase sensitivity of the interferometer below the standard quantum limit (SQL) does not entail adherence of the output to the \textit{sufficient} conditions for inter-mode entanglement, as verified by the positivity of the functions that express the Hillery-Zubairy ($E_{HZ}$) \cite{Hillery2006PRL} and Shchukin-Vogels $(E_{SV})$ \cite{Shchukin2005PRL} entanglement criteria for any nonlinear strengths $\chi$ [ Fig. \ref{EntanglementPhotonLoss}(b), SI].
-Nor does any of the output modes exhibit sub-Poissonian ($g^{(2)}_{a}(0)<1)$ photon statistics, which is a nonclassical characteristic of the field, as seen in Fig. \ref{EntanglementPhotonLoss}(c).
-Yet the phase sensitivity of thermal input surpasses that of pure states in terms of quantum Fisher information [Eq. \eqref{FQforAll}] for highly efficient photodetection.
+Several important and unexpected results have emerged from our analysis: (1) For any degree of nonlinearity and low photon numbers [Eqs. \eqref{PavgThermal},\eqref{DphiThermal}, Fig. \ref{SetupParityDetect}(c)], the $1/\bar{n}$ limit (so called HL) is attained by any input distribution wherein the photon number variance grows as the mean photon number increases, be it pure or mixed.
+Remarkably, the achievable phase sensitivity of thermal input surpasses that of pure states in terms of the quantum Fisher information [Eq. \eqref{FQforAll}] for highly efficient photodetection.
 For thermal input, SSPE is achievable for detection efficiency down to 0.9 and up to photon loss levels of 25\%.
-(3) Even for weak nonlinearity, the nonlinear interferometer creates states that can strongly improve phase sensitivity [Fig. \ref{SetupParityDetect}(c)].
-(4) While SSPE is achievable for both cross-Kerr (CK) and self-Kerr (SK) nonlinearities, CK provides better sensitivity when the nonlinear strength per photon pair is much smaller than $\pi/2$ [Fig. \ref{SetupParityDetect}(c)].\\
+(2) Even for weak nonlinearity, the Kerr-nonlinear interferometer creates states that can strongly improve phase sensitivity [Fig. \ref{SetupParityDetect}(c)].
+(3) While SSPE is achievable for both cross-Kerr (CK) and self-Kerr (SK) nonlinearities, CK provides better sensitivity when the nonlinear strength per photon pair is much smaller than $\pi/2$ [Fig. \ref{SetupParityDetect}(c)].\\

+Comparison with previous SSPE schemes based on Gaussian squeezed states plagued by noise \cite{Monras2006PRA,Pinel2013PRA, Nielsen2023PRL, Aspachs2009phase} shows the advantages of the present Kerr-nonlinear interferometric scheme that is (i) impervious to noise as opposed to squeezed state schemes [Appendix \ref{G}]; (ii) does not require the satisfaction of standard entanglement [Appendix \ref{E}] or nonclassicality criteria [Appendix \ref{F}] and allows information collection by photon-counting or parity measurements without the resources employed by existing schemes \cite{Takeoka2017PRA,Jarzyna2012PRA} [Appendix \ref{H}].